pmanolak/docs/en/orm/query-builder.rst

 ----------------------------

 In addition to fetching results as Entity objects or arrays, you can project query results directly into Data Transfer Objects (DTOs).
-DTOs are useful when you need a memory-efficient, read-only representation of your data, or when you want to decouple your data layer from the ORM's Entity objects.
+DTOs offer several
+advantages:

+- **Memory efficiency** - DTOs consume approximately 3x less memory than Entity objects, making them ideal for large result sets.
+- **Type safety** - DTOs provide strong typing and IDE autocompletion support, unlike plain arrays.
+- **Decoupled serialization** - DTOs let you separate your API response structure from your database schema, making it easier to version APIs or expose only specific fields.
+- **Read-only data** - Using ``readonly`` classes ensures data integrity and makes your intent clear.

 The ``projectAs()`` method allows you to specify a DTO class that results will be hydrated into::